 As in the preliminary work discussed below, we show that using a data-rich species like Soy, to train a “learned” network in Arabidopsis, gives us better predictive power than if we simply use the interolog approach [REF] to predict edges in Medicago based on BLAST scores to Arabidopsis.
 In these cases, the predictions of each approach are validated using left out data from Medicago.

-(DENNIS- YOU NEED TO REVISE DESCRIPTION OF PRELIMINARY RESULTS TO ADD THE NEW SECTION THAT SHOWS TRAINING ARABIDOPSIS WITH SOY, ENHANCES PREDICTIVE POWER COMPARED TO SIMPLY MAKING PREDICTIONS FROM ARABIDOPSIS TO MEDICAGO BASED ON BLAST- INTEROLOG)
+(DENNIS- YOU NEED TO REVISE DESCRIPTION OF PRELIMINARY RESULTS TO ADD THE NEW SECTION THAT SHOWS TRAINING ARABIDOPSIS WITH SOY, ENHANCES PREDICTIVE POWER COMPARED TO SIMPLY MAKING PREDICTIONS FROM ARABIDOPSIS TO MEDICAGO BASED ON BLAST- INTEROLOG done below)

 Preliminary Results.

-(DENNIS_THIS SECTION NEEDS TO BE REWRITTEN WITH NEW ANALYSIS- AM, vs Train A with S, and then predict in M. )

 In our initial case study to begin to test our methods, we consider expression data of three “data-rich” species Arabidopsis (A), Soy (G) (Glycine max) and Medicago (M) Fig. 4 & Table 2.
 We selected these three species as an initial proof of concept because (i) there is ample and reliable Affymetrix data for each, and (ii) Medicago and Soybean -- both legumes -- are quite closely related, that is above a designated phylogenetic distance validated in the machine learning approach. (see phylogenetic tree Fig. X).